nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/installation.md

 # Installation & Licensing

-Download plug-in object code and put it at your plug-ins folder then follow nopCommerce standard plug-in installation procedure to install plug-in.
-Universal SMS plug-in is available under “SMS Providers” group on local plug-ins page.
-Once plug-in is installed go to your nopCommerce admin panel, and go to **Configuration → Plugins → Local plugins → Universal SMS plugin**.
+Download the plugin object code and place it in your plugins folder.
+Then follow the standard nopCommerce plugin installation procedure.
+The Universal SMS plugin is available under the SMS Providers group on the Local Plugins page.
+Once the plugin is installed, go to the nopCommerce admin panel and navigate to **Configuration → Plugins → Local Plugins → Universal SMS plugin.**
-It will ask you to enter your license key as shown in figure below, enter license key which you received on your registered email after purchasing this plug-in from our website.
+You will be prompted to enter your license key, as shown in the figure below.
+Enter the license key that you received at your registered email address after purchasing this plugin from our website.

-You may need to give read/write permission's to IIS user's on server where you deploy/host your website to install this plug-in.
+You may need to grant read/write permissions to the IIS users on the server where your website is deployed or hosted in order to install this plugin.

 ![Logo](../assets/img/SMS_License.png)